 The Paleo Diet has been trending in recent years, but how does this diet work and does it really help you lose weight?
-We take a closer look on this special diet with its pros and cons to help you find out whether it’s good for you and fits your lifestyle!
+Read on as we take a closer look at this special diet with its pros and cons to help you find out whether it's good for you and fits your lifestyle!

 The Paleo diet is derived from the term Paleolithic - the so-called Paleolithic Age.
 This diet is based on the original diet of hunters and gatherers and relies on natural foods.
 The idea behind it: Our body has been adapted to this Stone Age food for 2.5 million years - so it can digest this food without any problems and utilize it optimally.